-The tests James and the soldiers/sailors/marines/etcetera are doing shortly before James is recruited as J had different reasons for being used than those that are apparent:
+The entrance tests James and the soldiers/sailors/marines/etc. were given had different reasons for being used than those that are apparent:

-The first one, where they have to fill those documents, is actually about being able to think outside the box and perhaps even a willingness to break assumed rules.
-They were sitting down on chairs that, while comfortable, had no place to allow the candidates to write the answers.
-James decides to break the assumed rule of "do not touch the table" and to think out of the box, by grabbing the table and moving it so that he can write without having to twist himself.
+The first one, where they have to fill documents, is being able to think outside the box and perhaps even a willingness to break assumed rules.
+The candidates were sitting down on chairs that, while comfortable, provided no place to write down answers.
+James broke the assumed rule of "do not touch the table" and thought out of the box, grabbing the table and moving it so that he can write without having to twist himself.

 This is capped off by Zed's line after the shooting test: "Congratulations, gentlemen.
 You are everything we've come to expect after years of government training."
 In this case, a willingness to take things at face-value and do what's expected of them, whereas Edwards is willing to question his assumptions.
 A nice, subtle little "up yours" from Zed at the soldier-boys.